 Bad reviews, negative press, customer grievances, and the like are never a pleasure to read or hear, but there are lessons to be learned IF you’re willing to put your ego aside and listen, analyze, and make necessary changes in order to better your business.
 Take note.

-“We’re transparent about who we are and what we do,” says Dan Simons, VSAG Founder and Farmers Restaurant Group Owner, when speaking to The Huffington Post recently on the topic of his management style of responding directly to the consumer in the face of negativity in order to strengthen that core relationship – and come out stronger.
+“We’re transparent about who we are and what we do,” says Dan Simons, VSAG founder and Farmers Restaurant Group co-owner, when speaking to The Huffington Post recently on the topic of his management style of responding directly to the consumer in the face of negativity in order to strengthen that core relationship – and come out stronger.

 Dan went on to say, “When we make a mistake, I want to know about it, take responsibility for it, and correct it.
 I acknowledge that with the wide range of difficult things our team tries to accomplish every day, and in our refusal to use chain-restaurant methodology to simplify and dumb things down, that we’ll fall short sometimes.
 I’m proud of our people who do the detailed, complex work that it takes to serve our guests every day.”